“The Cradle” by Berthe Morisot

 “The Cradle”

 “The Cradle” is a lovely oil on canvas painting by the French artist, Berthe Morisot, from 1872.
 Morisot was a prominent member of the Impressionism art movement that swept through France.
-Both Berthe Morisot and Mary Cassatt are generally regarded as the most important female artists of the late nineteenth century.
+Both Berthe Morisot and Mary Cassatt are generally regarded as the most important women artists of the late nineteenth century.

 “The Cradle” is Morisot’s most famous work.
 It is her first painting on the theme of motherhood that would continually re-appear in her art throughout her career.
 In it, Morisot depicts her older sister, Edma, watching over her sleeping daughter, Blanche.
 The mother looks down lovingly.
 Both mother and child’s arms are folded at the elbow, mirroring each other.
 The mother pulls the veil cradle covering over her baby, creating a sense of intimacy separate from the viewer.
 Edma is dressed in the style of the day, with a striped shirt with a lace undershirt, and a black choker around her neck.
 The nursery furniture is also modern in style.